Updated: 2022/Sep/29

 associated with the specified hosts or ports.

-Show, on the command line, the currently
+Show, on the command line, the currently selected

-selected protocols, hosts, and ports.
-Hosts
+protocols, hosts, and ports.
+Hosts and ports

 pigs Display, in the lower window, those processes which are